inspired-futures/akowe/README.md

 Akọ̀wé (Yoruba word for a clerk) is a serverless version of [Kotype](https://github.com/webodf/Kotype), a web-based collaborative real-time editing server for OpenDocuments.
 Akọ̀wé uses static web pages hosted here on Github and does not require any server-side code to be installed and configured to work.

-Instead, Akọ̀we uses a standard public XMPP server extended with [Colibri](https://xmpp.org/extensions/xep-0340.html) like [Jitsi-Meet](https://meet.jit.si) or [Openfire Meetings](https://github.com/igniterealtime/openfire-ofmeet-plugin) together with standard XMPP Multi-User Chat (MUC) to provide conferencing and handle route messages betweeen all collaborating editors.
+Instead, Akọ̀we uses a standard public XMPP server extended with [Colibri](https://xmpp.org/extensions/xep-0340.html) like [Jitsi-Meet](https://meet.jit.si) or [Openfire Meetings](https://github.com/igniterealtime/openfire-ofmeet-plugin) together with standard XMPP Multi-User Chat (MUC) to provide conferencing and routing of messages betweeen all collaborating editors.

 ## Demo
 Open two browser window/tabs instances and point them at https://inspired-futures.github.io/akowe/?audio=true